hrishikeshChandi/pumpkin-leaf-disease-detection/README.md

   - Powdery Mildew

 - **Transfer Learning:**
-  We’ve used EfficientNet-B0 (pre-trained on ImageNet) and fine-tuned it for pumpkin leaf images.
+  I have used EfficientNet-B0 (pre-trained on ImageNet) and fine-tuned it for pumpkin leaf images.

 - **Visual Feedback:**
   After training, a confusion matrix helps visualize how well the model performed.